 Basic recommendations from ACSM and AHA:

-Do eight to 10 strength-training exercises, 10-15 repetitions of each exercise twice to three times per week
+- Do vigorously intense aerobic exercise 20 minutes a day, 3 days a week And Do eight to 10 strength-training exercises, 10-15 repetitions of each exercise twice to three times per week

-If you are at risk of falling, perform balance exercises
+- And If you are at risk of falling, perform balance exercises

 According to their guidelines moderate-intensity aerobic exercise is defined as working at about a level-six intensity on a scale of 10 with 10 being the most intense: You should still be able to carry on a conversation during exercise.
 Thirty minutes of moderate aerobic exercise can either be done continuously, or done in segments of no less than 10 minutes and accumulated over the period of the day.